tonymorello/trash/README.md

 Simple bash script to emulate a CLI recycle bin feature for files and directories

 ## Installation
-Just paste the trash file into your /usr/bin/ folder and give 0655 permissions to only allow sudo execution
+Just paste the trash file into your /usr/bin/ and make sure owner/group are both root

 ## Usage
     $trash [file1] [file2]...